Jacques-on-Call/edit-ui/README.md

 <!-- Triggering deployment for environment variable update -->
 <!-- Triggering deployment for ExplorerPage hotfix -->
 <!-- Triggering deployment for file icon fix -->

+---

+### End-to-End Viewer and Editor Fix (250922)

+-   **What:** A comprehensive fix for the entire file viewing and editing workflow.
+This addressed a series of cascading bugs, from the initial "string did not match the expected pattern" error to UI/UX problems and a critical data corruption bug.
+-   **Why:** The core functionality of the application was broken.
+Users could not open, edit, or save files correctly.
+The UI was unfinished, and the data flow between the frontend and backend was inconsistent and buggy.
+-   **Where:**
+    -   `cloudflare-worker-code.js` (Backend)
+    -   `react-login/src/FileViewer.jsx` (Frontend)
+    -   `react-login/src/Editor.jsx` (Frontend)
+    -   `react-login/src/SectionRenderer.jsx` (New Component)
+    -   `react-login/src/FileViewer.css` (New Styles)
+-   **How:** The solution involved a multi-stage process of debugging and fixing:
+    1.  **Backend Unification:** The `/api/file` endpoint was refactored to be the single source of truth, consistently returning the full JSON object (with Base64 content and SHA) from the GitHub API.
+This resolved data inconsistencies between the viewer and editor.
+    2.  **File Viewer Overhaul:** The `FileViewer` was transformed from a simple text display to a smart component that parses `.astro` frontmatter and uses the new `SectionRenderer` to display the content of the `sections` array.
+It was also restyled with a mobile-friendly, centered UI.
+    3.  **Editor Fixes:** The `Editor` component was repaired by:
+        -   Fixing the TinyMCE configuration (`license_key: 'gpl'`) to enable the self-hosted version.
+        -   Fixing the file loading logic to use the correct, user-selected repository from `localStorage`.
+        -   Improving the save logic to correctly create new `text_block` sections in empty files.
+    4.  **UX Improvements:** Post-save navigation was added to automatically return the user to the viewer.
+A true placeholder was implemented in the editor.
+    5.  **Encoding Corruption Fix:** A critical bug that was double-encoding content on save was fixed by making the backend responsible for the final `btoa()` encoding.
+The frontend now sends plain text to the save endpoint.
+-   **Thoughts & Questions:**
+    -   The mystery of why the `Editor` component was mounting on the `FileViewer` page was never definitively solved, only worked around.
+This might indicate a subtle issue in the React Router setup that could be worth a future investigation.
+    -   The editor's current logic combines all `text_block` sections into a single editable area.
+A significant future enhancement would be to create a true block editor where each section could be edited, reordered, or deleted independently.
+    -   The application's state management for the selected repository relies on `localStorage`.
+Migrating this to a React Context would make the state more robust and easier to manage across components.